 A zafu, placed under your hips, will elevate your upper body slightly.
 It allows you to effortlessly straighten your spine and pull your shoulders back into a healthy posture.
 This simple enhancement keeps your spine neutrally aligned and will help to eliminate any potentially uncomfortable pressure points in your back, shoulders and neck.

-Zafus are most typically cylindrically shaped: about 12-18″ wide and 5-8″ tall.
+Zafus are most typically cylindrically shaped.
+They are often about 12-18″ wide and 5-8″ tall.
 Their circluar shape allows your legs and/or feet to tuck in along the front edge (your feet will catch on a rectangular pillow’s corners).

-Where Can I use a Zafu?
-They’re Are Useful in Many Contexts:
+Where can I use a zafu?
+They’re useful in many contexts:

 - Posture Perfect – A zafu’s shape encourages excellent posture, making them ideal for use during yoga and meditation.